Six Sigma is a data-driven methodology that helps businesses identify and eliminate defects in their processes.

 This online mind mapping software really makes it easy to visualize complex problems.

-MindMeister’s drag-and-drop functionality allows you to quickly create and modify your fishbone diagram using various templates and customization features such as colors, icons, and images.
+MindMeister’s drag-and-drop functionality allows you to quickly create and modify a fishbone diagram using various templates and customization features such as colors, icons, and images.

-Once you’ve created your diagram, you can export it in PDF, PNG, and other formats, to share your vision with stakeholders.
+Once the diagram is ready, you can export it in PDF, PNG, and other formats, to share your vision with stakeholders.

 The 5 Whys technique: Helps to drill down into the root cause of a problem by asking “why” repeatedly until you reach the fundamental issue.